monktastic/blog/pages/dream/overview.md

 Transcending the ego is not about being a nice person, though kindness will, in fact, greatly speed up the process.
 It's not that helping others will win you points with God or karma, but doing so is a good indication that you're beginning to realize the sense in which everybody else is also *you*.

 One way to see this is to notice that [what you call "the world" is made entirely of your own mind](nature-of-mind.html).
 It's true that there *may* be a "real world" causing it, but *this* (look around you) is all your own mind.
+In addition, like with *time*, there is [no *reason*](solipsism.html) to believe in such an external reality.

 The more precisely you realize this, the less you will worry about some hypothetical and unfalsifiable "real world" distinct from *this* place.
-This can only be realized through practice; intellectual understanding can only get you started.
+This can only be realized through meditative introspection; intellectual understanding will not take you very far.

 When we say it is "your" mind, we are not talking about *you the dream character*.
 As with the nighttime dream, the "you" whose mind this is need not